The International Monetary Fund’s Special Drawing Rights: Why a New Issuance is Necessary and Feasible at this Time, and Would Save Many Lives

 1. The 2021 SDR issuance is estimated to have saved hundreds of thousands of lives, if we use, e.g., the Bank for International Settlements’ research on the relation between recessions and mortality.

-2. Yet the US Treasury Department recently “ruled out a new allocation of IMF Special Drawing Rights resources and said the Fund needed to stick to its core activities of strong surveillance, policy advice and reforms required in its lending.”
-But the world economy is vastly worse now than it was on August 2 2021 when the SDR issuance was approved by the IMF.
+2. Yet the US Treasury Department has “ruled out a new allocation of IMF Special Drawing Rights resources and said the Fund needed to stick to its core activities of strong surveillance, policy advice and reforms required in its lending.”
+But the world economy is vastly worse now than it was on August 2, 2021, when the SDR issuance was approved by the IMF.

-The IMF predicts that global growth will slow to 2.9% in 2024 — less than half that of 2021.
-Nearly 80 low- and middle-income countries are in or at risk of debt distress.
-The most recent five-year growth projection from the World Economic Outlook was just 3 percent annually, the lowest projection since 1990.
-And IMF Managing Director Kristalina Georgieva has recently issued grave warnings about the high risks of global economic shocks, and a lack of a global economic safety net.
+The IMF predicts that global growth will slow to 3.2 percent in 2024 — about half that of 2021.
+About 80 low- and middle-income countries are in, or at risk of, debt distress.
+The most recent five-year growth projection from the World Economic Outlook was just 3.1 percent annually, the lowest projection since 1990.
+And IMF Managing Director Kristalina Georgieva has issued grave warnings about the high risks of global economic shocks, and the lack of a global economic safety net.

-The US economy lost an estimated 2.2 million export-related jobs (January 2020 to May 2021) due to loss of demand for US exports in the rest of the world because of the pandemic recession.
-While some of these have since been recovered, the risk of global economic disruption is high.
+The US economy lost an estimated 2.2 million export-related jobs from January 2020 to May 2021 due to the loss of demand for US exports in the rest of the world because of the pandemic recession.1 While some of these have since been recovered, the risk of global economic disruption is high.
 SDRs could help to stabilize the world economy and protect export-related jobs for US workers.

 4. The 2021 SDR issuance was by far the largest source of any aid to developing countries in any year since the pandemic.

-While DSSI countries are eligible for the G20 Common Framework for Debt Treatments, creditor countries have failed to produce a single debt restructuring agreement through the framework since its launch in 2020.[2]
-Unlike other forms of support, SDRs do not require any budget expenditures or government appropriations from the United States (or other IMF member countries).
+While more than 70 countries are eligible for the G20 Common Framework for Debt Treatments, the debt restructuring process has proved to be very difficult to access and prone to delays.
+Just four countries have applied since it began in 2020, and negotiations have been protracted, the length of time in the process averaging two years and eight months.2 Unlike other forms of support, SDR issuances are rapid and uncomplicated; they do not require any budget expenditures or government appropriations from the United States (or other IMF member countries).3

 5. SDRs create no debt and have no conditions attached, making them 100 percent net positive, unlike, e.g., IMF or other loans.

-This is especially important right now, given the rise in sovereign debt since the pandemic, and very high interest rates faced by developing countries.
+This is especially important right now, given the rise in sovereign debt since the pandemic.
+While rates are finally beginning to come down, the average coupon paid by developing countries on dollar-denominated debt is expected to continue to rise as existing debt is refinanced.4

-6. The US Treasury Department (beginning with former secretary Mnuchin, who immediately killed the proposal for a new allocation of SDRs at the IMF when it was first made by the managing director in March 2020), has made only one argument against an issuance of SDRs: that more than 60 percent of the issuance goes to high-income countries, and that therefore it is more reasonable to “rechannel” those SDRs rather than issue new ones.
+6. The US Treasury Department (beginning with former secretary Steven Mnuchin, who immediately killed the proposal for a new allocation of SDRs at the IMF when it was first made by the managing director in March 2020), has offered only two arguments against an issuance of SDRs.
+First, they have argued that more than 60 percent of the issuance goes to high-income countries, and that therefore it is more reasonable to “rechannel” those SDRs rather than issue new ones.
 This argument is deeply flawed:

 i.
-It has been more than 2 years since the last issuance of SDRs and few SDRs have been effectively rechannelled.
-This is much too slow; 333 million people are now at risk of starvation, up from 135 million before the pandemic and from 276 million at the start of 2022.
-As soon as Treasury gives the go-ahead to a new SDR issuance, they can be unlocked for transfer to IMF member countries within weeks.
+It has been more than three years since the last issuance of SDRs, and few SDRs have been effectively rechannelled.
+This is much too slow; 309 million people are now at risk of starvation, up from 135 million before the pandemic and from 276 million at the start of 2022.
+As soon as the Treasury Department gives the go-ahead to a new SDR issuance, they can be unlocked for transfer to IMF member countries within weeks.

 iii.
-There is no waste, creation, or use of resources involved in the SDRs distributed to high-income countries, because they cannot use them (countries must show need in order to convert SDRs to hard currency).
-China also cannot use them because it has more than $3 trillion in reserves.[3]
-Only countries that can show need — almost all of which are low- or middle-income — can make active use of the SDR allocation, making a new allocation progressive, regardless of its technical distribution among members.
+There is no waste, creation, or use of resources involved in the SDRs distributed to high-income countries, because these countries cannot use them under IMF rules.
+Nor can China use them, as it has more than $3 trillion in reserves.5 Only countries that can show need can make active use of the SDR allocation.

 iv.
-Perhaps most importantly, the proposed rechanneling would convert SDRs from an international reserve asset that carries no debt and no conditions, to a loan that both creates debt and has conditions attached.[4]
+Perhaps most importantly, the proposed rechanneling would convert SDRs from an international reserve asset that carries no debt and no conditions to a loan that both creates debt and has conditions attached.6

 7. There is no downside risk to a new issuance, and no economists have put forth credible economic arguments against an issuance.